RishiAhuja/verbic/README.md

     <img src="assets/readme/dark/6.png" alt="screen3", height=30%, width=30%>
   </a>
 <br>
-Verbic is a open source dictionary with all the features you will ever need, This package includes iconic results, lottie animations, translation, powerful bounce search bar, History trakin, like/bookmark counter & Dark mode.
+Verbic is a open source dictionary with all the features you will ever need, This package includes iconic results, lottie animations, translation, powerful search bar, History tracking, like/bookmark counter & Dark mode.

 ### Built With